melezhik/outthentic/README.md

         HELLO Outhentic

-The code above declares that stdout should have lines matches to 'I am ok' and 'HELLO Othentic'.
+The code above declares that stdout should have lines 'I am ok' and 'HELLO Othentic'.

 - **regular expression**

-Similarly to plain strings, you may ask story runner to check if stdout has a lines matching to a regular expressions:
+Similarly to plain strings matching, you may ask story runner to check if stdout has a lines matching a regular expressions:

         regexp: \d\d\d\d-\d\d-\d\d # date in format of YYYY-MM-DD
         regexp: Name: \w+ # name
         regexp: App Version Number: \d+\.\d+\.\d+ # version number

-Regular expression should start with \`regexp:' marker.
+Regular expressions should start with \`regexp:' marker.

-You may use \`(,)' symbols to capture sub-parts of matching strings, the captured chunks will be saved and could be used further.

 - **captures**

-Note, that story runner does not care about how many times a given check expression is matched by stdout, outhentic "assumes" it at least should be matched once.
-However it's possible to accumulate all matching lines and save them for further processing, just use \`(,)' symbols to capture sub-parts of matching strings:
+Note, that story runner does not care about _how many times_ a given check expression is passed in stdout.
+It's only required that check expression is passed at least once.

+However it's possible to accumulate all stdout matching lines and save them for further processing.
+Use \`(,)' symbols to capture sub-parts of matching lines:

         regexp: Hello, my name is (\w+)